welpo/tabi/content/blog/security.md

 This feature allows you to easily customize the website's security headers to allow for specific use cases, such as embedding YouTube videos, loading scripts or remote fonts ([not recommended](https://www.albertovarela.net/blog/2022/11/stop-using-google-fonts/)).

-**Note**: enabling comments automatically allows scripts and frames from either utterances/giscus, as well as unsafe-inline styles when using utterances (required so that the widget can adjust its size based on the number of comments).
+**Note**: [enabling comments](@/blog/comments.md) automatically allows scripts and frames from either utterances/giscus, as well as unsafe-inline styles when using utterances (required so that the frame can adjust its size based on the number of comments).

 [^1]: Requires proper webserver configuration (e.g. redirecting HTTP traffic to HTTPS).